san650/stargazers-track/README.md

 Please be sure that both utilities are available on the system and that `at` daemon is up and running (and that your user has permissions to use it).

+On OSX see `man atrun` to have more information about how to enable the `atrun` service.

 ## License

 stargazers-track is licensed under the MIT license.